 Reducing your forward momentum is the first step to freeing yourself from the beliefs, habits, feelings and busyness that may be limiting you. ~ Peter Bregman

 We start each day knowing we're not going to get everything done.
 Every year, we reflect on our progress and wonder where the time went.
 Why … [Read more...] about Self-Management:

 Do the Right Things

 Given the results of procrastination – hurried work, mistakes, stress, missed deadlines – it's a wonder why anyone would put off what can be done right away.
 And yet who doesn't let projects slide, especially ones we don't like doing?
-If you find yourself procrastinating on a task, try thinking … [Read more...] about The Lure of Procrastination: 6 Things to Ignore
+If you find yourself procrastinating on a task, try thinking of … [Read more...] about The Lure of Procrastination: 6 Things to Ignore

 How many times have you screamed to yourself: “There is too much information online!
 Make it stop!
 Argh!”
 According to a 2009 study conducted by the University of California, San Diego, Americans consume on average approximately 34 gigabytes of information a day.
 This translates to about 100,000 … [Read more...] about Information Overload: 45,276 Ways to Stop It

 Working in some office environments is similar to reality TV, where participants are pitted against each other for survival of the cunning.
 If you work in an organizational culture where gossip and rumors run rampant, how can you navigate your way through it and thrive?
-In one sense, gossip is … [Read more...] about Office Gossip: How to Survive and Thrive
+In one sense, gossip is a … [Read more...] about Office Gossip: How to Survive and Thrive